 Part 1: Weather Observation Using our Senses

 Note: This is a good time to take students outside.
 As a class, create a list of weather observations.
 Pay special attention to the color and shape of the clouds.
 Take this list back inside to help students draw pictures of the current weather state on their worksheets.
-Using these pictures, ask them to predict what they think the weather will do next.
+Refering to their drawings, ask them to predict what they think the weather will do next.

 The most basic way to observe and make predictions about the weather is by using our senses.
 Sight is the easiest sense to use to forecast the weather.
 You can see when it is raining or snowing.
 You can see the different types of clouds in the sky.
 Touch is also an easy sense to use.
 When the sun is shining, you can feel it on your face.
 You can feel it become colder when a cloud blocks the sun.
 You can also use touch to sense how strong the wind is and from which directions it is blowing.
 Hearing helps us detect weather phenomena.
 When you hear thunder, you know a storm is nearby.
 You can hear wind blowing harder or softer through trees or as it whips around your ears.
 Smell can also help us predict the weather!
 Have you ever smelled the air before a rainstorm?
 It has a distinct smell.
 Snowstorms have a certain smell, too.